How to build your own ASP-based system?!: Meta programming

 Let us now turn to the actual meta encoding.
 The logic program in Listing~\ref{prg:ezy} uses the unary predicate \lstinline{hold/1} to express that an atom is true.
-Such atoms are derived in Line~\ref{meta:disjunction} and~\ref{meta:choice}, provided there is an original choice or disjunctive rule, whose body is satisfied.
+Such atoms are derived in Lines~\ref{meta:disjunction} and~\ref{meta:choice}, provided there is an original choice or disjunctive rule, whose body is satisfied.
 Both rules use conditional literals to gather all \lstinline{hold} atoms belonging to the same atom tuple \lstinline{H}, identifying the head of the original rule.
-In Line~\ref{meta:disjunction} this results in a disjunction of atoms, while in Line~\ref{meta:choice} all such atoms form a set of choosable atoms.
+In Line~\ref{meta:disjunction}, this results in a disjunction of atoms, while in Line~\ref{meta:choice} all such atoms form a set of choosable atoms.
 In both cases, several, one, or no \lstinline{hold} atoms may manifest themselves, depending on the size of the atom tuple.
 The satisfaction of the body of the original rule, identified by \lstinline{B}, is indicated in both lines by the positive body literal \lstinline{body(B)}.
-The corresponding atoms are derived by the two rules in lines~\ref{meta:normal} to~\ref{meta:sum:end}.
+The corresponding atoms are derived by the two rules in Lines~\ref{meta:normal} to~\ref{meta:sum:end}.

 In Line~\ref{meta:normal}, a \lstinline{normal} body, composed of regular literals, is satisfied whenever all its literals are found to be true.
-This is realized by the rule in Line~\ref{meta:conjunction} to~\ref{meta:conjunction:end} by using again conditional literals to gather all instances of \lstinline{hold} atoms induced by a tuple of literals.
-Depending on whether the integer representing a literal is positive or negative, the corresponding \lstinline{hold} atoms must be satisfied or not.
-Similarly the rule in Line~\ref{meta:sum} to~\ref{meta:sum:end} implements a weight constraint, just that the \lstinline{hold} atoms are expanded within a sum constraint along with their associated weights.
+This is realized by the rule in Lines~\ref{meta:conjunction} to~\ref{meta:conjunction:end} by using again conditional literals to gather all instances of \lstinline{hold} atoms induced by a tuple of literals.
+Depending on whether the integer representing a literal is positive or negative, the corresponding \lstinline{hold} atoms must be satisfied or must not be satisfied.
+Similarly, the rule in Lines~\ref{meta:sum} to~\ref{meta:sum:end} implements a weight constraint, just that the \lstinline{hold} atoms are collected within a sum constraint along with their associated weights.
+This information is extracted from instances of the ternary predicate \lstinline{weighted_literal_tuple/3} just as with \lstinline{literal_tuple/2}.

-Note that conjunctions of literal tuples may not only stand for rule bodies but also occur in other constructs like conditional output statements.
-Hence, it makes sense to account for them separately in Line~\ref{meta:conjunction} to~\ref{meta:conjunction:end}.
+Note that conjunctions of literal tuples may stand not only for rule bodies but also occur in other constructs like the conditional output statement in Line~\ref{meta:show:conditional}.
+Hence, it makes sense to account for them separately in Lines~\ref{meta:conjunction} to~\ref{meta:conjunction:end}.